-After the games stopped being reviewed in Commodore Format, it looked like the end of the games scene..
-Until a games explosion occurred where this little gem was all ready for release, and this one caused a major uproar on the scene which was left over.
+After the games stopped being reviewed in Commodore Format, it looked like the end.
+That was, until a games explosion occurred and where this little gem was all seemingly ready for release.

 Jani Hirvo speaks to GTW about work on Penguin Tower…

 “I’m the one responsible for coding the game ‘Penguin Tower’ back in the good old days.
 The game was (sadly) never finished.

 These things are years old so I cannot get mad about things said then.
 The sad thing is that I never knew that the game was received that well… 700 reserve slips.
 Man, that was a lot those days and probably would have motivated pretty well to get the product done.
 It is a pity that the whole thing ended up in problems with communication.

 Just for the curious, I’ve actually been working with the game last summer (2000) doing recoding on the PC with a c64 compiler and emulator.
 What should be done is the endtro and some bugfixing….You never know if it someday gets released. ;-)”

 FRANK – “So you plan to finish it?…..”

 “Yes, but that’s been the plan for the last five years. ;)

 I work as software designer/coder and sometimes I relax from work by, well, doing some more programming.
 It’s kinda relaxing to sit down and just tap code on a machine you know so well.”